ArcBlock/abtnode-docs/src/blocklet/basic-operations/index.md

 ## Install Blocklet

-The Blocklets Management page enables the installation of adhoc Blocklets, which are not available on the Marketplace.
+The blocklets page enables the installation of adhoc Blocklets, which are not available on the Store.
 Click "Install New Blocklet" button and select "Install from URI".

 ![](./images/blocklet-install-url.png)